-Brand name purple conditioners are more pigmented than purple shampoo’s so they work harder to combat those yellow tones in blonde hairs, but because of this there is the chance of over depositing color.
+Brand name purple conditioners are more pigmented than purple shampoo’s so they work harder to combat those yellow tones in blonde hairs, but because of this, there is the chance of over depositing color.
 So they really need to be used only once a week.

 In a DIY set, this isn’t the issue; rather you would use the conditioner if you have more brassiness and need to keep the product in longer (more than say an hour).
 I don’t recommend using both, certainly not more than once a week.
-If you over do it, you really can end up with ashy hair at best, or purple hued hair at worse.
+If you overdo it, you really can end up with ashy hair at best, or purple-hued hair at worse.
 Regardless of which you use, both should be moisturizing!

 What Is Hair Toner?

-Hair toner generally only helps to manage lighter hair tones, remove brassy streaks or generally add a bit more luster to your hairs natural sheen.
+Hair toner generally only helps to manage lighter hair tones, remove brassy streaks or add a bit more luster to your hairs natural sheen.
 In order to use a hair toner correctly, you first have to get your hair to the suitable color through dying or bleaching before it’ll be effective.

-Basically, a hair toner is colored in such a way that it becomes the opposite color of the hair you’re trying to treat.
-This difference in pigmentation helps to balance out the brassy, orange or yellow tones in your hair (or whichever color’s you’d like to remove or reduce) and creates a more even and neutral hair tone overall.
+Basically, hair toner is colored in such a way that it becomes the opposite color of the hair you’re trying to treat.
+This difference in pigmentation helps to balance out the brassy, orange or yellow tones in your hair (or whichever colors you’d like to remove or reduce) and creates a more even and neutral hair tone overall.

-It’s very helpful for people who have recently dyed their hair or for those who dye their on a regular basis.
+It’s very helpful for people who have recently dyed their hair or for those who dye their hair on a regular basis.
 You should also consider using a good hair toner if you’re in an area where the tap water you use has a high mineral content (think inner-city’s or homes that use boreholes) as this can affect your hairs natural color and lead to brassy tones.

-They’re also great for the elderly and will help to create a more neutral and natural looking grey – rather than a patchy or streaky grey that only makes you look older than you need be!
+They’re also great for the elderly and will help to create a more neutral and natural-looking grey – rather than a patchy or streaky grey that only makes you look older than you need be!

-Brand Name Purple Shampoo vs. DIY Purple Shampoo
+Brand Name Purple Shampoo Vs. DIY Purple Shampoo

 Consider these points when deciding which to use to tone your hair.